Thursday, February 25, 2010

 Give Me A Kiss to Build a Dream On...

 It has been a long, long time since the Walt Disney Company has made a two-dimensional animated film.
 With The Princess and the Frog now out, all I can say is that it was worth the wait and wonder why they left it in the first place.
-The film is not a retread in nostalgia but a beautiful film in its own right about how dreams can come true (a Disney staple) with a wish and some hard work.
+The film is not a retread in nostalgia but a beautiful film in its own right about how dreams can come true with a wish and some hard work.

-Tiana (Anika Noni Rose) is a young girl from New Orleans who dreams of opening her own restaurant with her father (Terrence Howard).
-Even after his death she still carries their dream while maintaining a busy work life...and no social one.
-Enter one Prince Naveen (Bruno Campos) from Maldonia, who loves jazz and girls, both of which are plentiful in N'awlens (trying to sound like a native here).
-However, the prince is low on funds (low meaning none) so he decides to marry Charlotte (Jennifer Cody), Tiana's childhood friend and the daughter of the richest man in town, Big Daddy LaBouff (John Goodman).
+Naveen loves jazz and girls, both of which are plentiful in New Orleans.
+However, the prince is low on funds, so he decides to marry Charlotte (Jennifer Cody).
+Charlotte is not only Tiana's childhood friend but the daughter of Big Daddy La Bouff (John Goodman), the richest man in town.
 This union fits into the schemes of Dr. Facilier (Keith David), a voodoo priest also known as The Shadow Man.
 Together with Naveen's valet, Facilier turns the prince into a frog.
-Naveen escapes and encounters Tiana, who he mistakes for a princess that can break the spell.
-Very reluctantly, Tiana kisses him but finds HERSELF turned into a frog.
-The only one who might know how to break the spell is a voodoo priestess, Mamma Odie (Jennifer Lewis), and so they travel the bayou with Louis, a jazz-loving trumpet-playing alligator (Michael-Leon Wooley) and Ray, a Cajun firefly (Ray Cummings).
+Naveen escapes and encounters Tiana, whom he mistakes for a princess that can break the spell.

 The location is also perfect to showcase the extraordinary range of music to come from the Pelican State courtesy of Randy Newman (with the closing song, Never Knew I Needed, by Ne-Yo).
-The music does what all good film songs should do: serve the story by either expressing the character's feelings or moving the plot along AND be memorable.
-You have the requisite jazz (Down in New Orleans and When We're Human) but you also have the great zydeco numbers Gonna Take You There and the beautiful and haunting Cajun ballad Ma Belle Evangeline (which I think is the best song in the film, Academy be damned).
-You even get a bit of gospel with Dig A Little Deeper.
-The Shadow Man (who to me looked a bit like Little Richard) has his own number, Friends On The Other Side, which is remarkably scary thanks to its voodoo setting and first-rate animation.
+The music does what all good film songs should do: serve the story by either expressing the character's feelings or moving the plot along and be memorable.
+You have the requisite jazz songs (Down in New Orleans and When We're Human).
+You also have a great zydeco number Gonna Take You There and the beautiful and haunting Cajun ballad Ma Belle Evangeline (which I think is the best song in the film).
+You even get a bit of gospel with Dig A Little Deeper

 The Disney Studios, however, is not afraid to experiment: the Almost There number has a vaguely Art Deco style that is a departure from previous films, but it's a welcome one.
 As a side note, after Precious, I think it is wonderful to see a loving, positive portrayal of African-American family life on the screen.